lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ## Sending the Webmention

-The Webmention should be sent via POST and contain the two x-www-form-url encoded parameters `source` and `target` where source would be the IIIF supplement (a rangelist, search within service, etc.) and the target would be the manifest to which the supplement belongs.
+The webmention should be sent via POST and contain the two x-www-form-url encoded parameters `source` and `target` where source would be the IIIF supplement (a rangelist, search within service, etc.) and the target would be the manifest to which the supplement belongs.
 For more details see https://www.w3.org/TR/webmention/.

 ## Receiving the Webmention

-The Webmention receiver should validate the source and the target and upon successful validation add the Webmention to a queue from which it can then be processed asynchronously to prevent DoS attacks.
+The webmention receiver should validate the source and the target and upon successful validation add the webmention to a queue from which it can then be processed asynchronously to prevent DoS attacks.
 Typically, the receiver would validate the following and return an HTTP code 400 (Bad Request) if either of the following validations fail:

 * Are the required parameters `source` and `target` set?
 * Is source a valid URI?
 * Is target a valid URI?
 * Does the target exist on the receiver’s side?
-* Is the Webmention already in the queue?
+* Is the webmention already in the queue?

-If validation is successful, the receiver will return an HTTP code 202 (Accepted) indicating that the Webmention has been successfully received and will be processed.
-If any error occurs when adding the Webmention to the queue (e.g. when the database is unreachable) the receiver will return an HTTP code 500 (Internal Server Error).
+If validation is successful, the receiver will return an HTTP code 202 (Accepted) indicating that the webmention has been successfully received and will be processed.
+If any error occurs when adding the webmention to the queue (e.g. when the database is unreachable) the receiver will return an HTTP code 500 (Internal Server Error).

 # An Example

-The above protocol has been successfully implemented by the Sentences Commentary Text Archive (SCTA) and e-codices.
+The above protocol has been successfully implemented by the *Sentences Commentary Text Archive* (SCTA) and e-codices.
 At present, whenever the SCTA's database ingests new information about a manuscript that e-codices is making available via the IIIF API, the SCTA sends out a new webmention notification about supplemental information.

 ![commandline-webmention.png]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/commandline-webmention.png)